intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 scientific/technical applications.
 Intel QPL provides interfaces for a number of commonly used algorithms.
 Using this library enables you to automatically tune your application to many generations of processors without changing your application.
-The Intel QPL provides high performance implementations of data processing functions for existing hardware accelerator, and/or software path in case if hardware accelerator is not available.
+Intel QPL provides high performance implementations of data processing functions for existing hardware accelerator, and/or software path if the hardware accelerator is not available.
 Code written with the library automatically takes advantage of available modern CPU capabilities.
 This can provide tremendous development and maintenance savings.
-The goal of the Intel QPL is to provide application programming interface (API)
+The goal of Intel QPL is to provide application programming interface (API)
 with:

 -  C and C++ compatible interfaces and data structures to enhance usability and portability